Winston890/WebObject/README.txt

 USAGE:

+Designed to be run on Ubuntu 16.04 with Python 2.7.

 Type the command “python WebObject.py” followed by the URL or destination IP address.
 Port number can also be specified by appending :port# to the IP address or hostname.
 If given two arguments, the first must be the destination IP address and the